visgl/deck.gl/examples/website/geojson/README.md

-This is a minimal standalone version of the GeoJsonLayer example on [deck.gl](http://deck.gl) website.
+This is a minimal standalone version of the GeoJsonLayer (Polygons) example on [deck.gl](http://deck.gl) website.

 ### Usage